 Understanding the process of staining a deck can result in many questions.
-Here are a few frequently asked questions to help explain deck staining and find the right contractor for your needs.
+The following are a few frequently asked questions to help homeowners understand deck staining and find the right contractor.

 Q. Is it better to stain or seal a deck?

-Both have their pros and cons, and it ultimately depends on the look you want.
-Both paint and stain will protect your deck from UV rays and moisture.
-Stain is more cost-effective and can be easier to apply, and it typically delivers a more natural look than painting.
-However, paint can last longer—up to 10 years, depending on how you prep the deck and your climate.
+Both have their pros and cons, and it ultimately depends on the desired look.
+Both paint and stain will protect the deck from UV rays and moisture.
+Stain is more cost-effective and can be easier to apply, and it typically delivers a more natural look than paint.
+However, paint can last longer—up to 10 years, depending on the prepping method as well as the climate.
 Paint also comes in a wider variety of colors and finishes.

 Q. What is the longest-lasting deck stain?

 Solid or opaque stains are considered the longest-lasting deck stains.
 They cover the wood’s surface and offer the highest UV protection.
 They require reapplication every 4 to 5 years.